AssetOrbit

 Pros: Potential for high returns, dividends, and tax benefits.

-Cons: Subject to market risks, requires strategic planning.
+Cons: Subject to market risks, this requires strategic planning.

 • Exercise caution, especially in direct equity investments or intraday trading.